Market opening times

 Iconic London market stalls as full English character as they’re fruit and vegetables come next after the antiques section.
 You will also find a few bread stalls, cakes, a fish mongers and a cheese stall here.

 Friday & Saturday – along with the above, baked goods, oils, olives, gourmet cheeses, meat, seafood and other specialist items

 The new good section is more typical London market traders with stall selling cheap socks, toys, batteries etc.

 Shop from vintage bags, lace and fur coats to more touristy london t-shirts.

-Around Westway you will find the area some call the “Fashion Market” which has second hand clothes stall side by side with young new designers.
+Around Westway you will find the area some call the “Fashion Market” which has second hand clothes stalls side by side with young new designers.

 You will also find a number of bigger brand shops in this area.

-Usually more a destination for locals than tourists, this section of the market offers second hand good including clothes, great for any fashionista hoping to pickup a bargain.
+Usually more a destination for locals than tourists, this section of the market offers second hand goods including clothes, great for any fashionista hoping to pickup a bargain.

 Firday & Saturday: Hot food stalls offering choices from around the world are available such as curry, paella, fish and chips, bratwurst and more more